Stay tuned for 2022:

 Volunteer Wilderness Rangers (VWRs) come in two flavors:

 TRAILHEAD HOSTS and TRAIL HIKERS.
-They go through the same one-day training program and pursue the same objectives.
-Both are multi-taskers, representatives of the United States Forest Service, meeting the public.
+Both go through the same one-day training program and pursue the same objectives.
+Both are multi-taskers, official representatives of the United States Forest Service, meeting the public.

 The difference is mobility.
 The Hosts stay put at the trailhead, where with table, chairs, banner, maps, and swag, they help visitors on their way in and way out.
 The Patrollers hike the trails, helping to keep them clear and inspecting campsites while also engaging hikers and backpackers.
 Some VWRs do both.
 Please see the Trailhead host page for more information on hosting.